joscha-st/bad_walden_stadtwerke/Code/README.md

 8. **Load Maven Build Script** - You should now see the project opened in IntelliJ.
 In the bottom right corner, there will be a popup saying: "Maven build script found." **Click "Load"** and wait until the loading bar in the bottom right corner disappears.

+9. **Set Up the Project JDK**
+Click on the three bars in the top left corner of the screen and select "Project Structure...".
+A pop-up should appear showing you a tab called "Project".
+There you need to expand (click on the downward-facing arrowhead) the "SDK:" field.
+Click "Download JDK".
+A pop-up should appear.
+Expand "Vendor:" and select "SAP SapMachine".
+Click "Download".
+Then click "OK" to leave the Project Structure settings.

-9. **Navigate to the launcher class** - Use this Link: [Launcher.java](Code/bad_walden_stadtwerke/src/main/java/com/bad_walden_stadtwerke/Launcher.java).
+10. **Navigate to the launcher class** - Use this Link: [Launcher.java](Code/bad_walden_stadtwerke/src/main/java/com/bad_walden_stadtwerke/Launcher.java).
 Alternatively navigate manually in the project structure on the right of the screen: Expand the folder "Code" then "bad_walden_stadtwerke" then "src" then "main" then "java" then "com.bad_walden_stadtwerke" and then double click the "Launcher" class.

-10. **Set Up the Project JDK** - At the top of the screen, there will be a yellow warning saying "Project JDK is not defined".
-Click "Setup JDK" and select "22 Oracle Open JDK 22" (Or the first choice you get recomended by IntelliJ).
-Wait for it to load.
-Refresh by double-clicking on another class (for example the "Main" class) and then double-clicking "Launcher" again in the project structure.

 11. **Run the Application** - Press the green triangle on the top right of the screen to start the application.